saltyshiomix/markdown-viewer-for-firefox/README.md

-# markdown-viewer
+# GitHub like Markdown Viewer for Firefox add-on
-Simple markdown viewer for Firefox addon
+- Support gfm(GitHub Flavored Markdown) and stylesheet